Skip to main content

 This improved accommodation will also benefit our longer-term staff providing warmer, more modern and energy efficient homes.
 Additionally, the new hub space in phase 2 will provide a re-energising and relaxing dining / meeting space; all improvements helping us attract, recruit and retain talented team members.

 We are delighted that careful project planning means that the centre is expected to remain open for the duration of the three years of works.
+Our team is working closely with contractors to ensure that guest experiences remain enjoyable, safe, and well organised.
+A fundraising campaign is underway to raise the funds needed for the development with a public appeal planned to launch at the end of 2026.

 Architect's image of view of new building from entrance road